vemonet/shapes-of-you/report-github-nanopub.md

 RDF parsed as trig, in repository: https://github.com/peta-pico/nanopub-examples
 > at line 39 of <>:
 Bad syntax (newline found in string literal) at ^ in:
-"...b'abase of bioactive compounds, their quantitative properties '^b'\n      and bioactivities (binding constants, pharmacology an'..."
+"...b'e of bioactive compounds, their quantitative properties and '^b'\n      bioactivities (binding constants, pharmacology and AD'..."

 ---
 File: https://raw.githubusercontent.com/peta-pico/nanopub-examples/master/chembl-hcls%2Fpre%2Fhcls-chembl17rdf-pre.trig